Amasirat/Obsidian/Enneagrams.md

 * They want their more powerful or more famous peer group to confirm that they are special, but since their ego is filled with shame, they don't feel confident in their acceptance.
 * They can feel like their hopeless and their social standing in life and that there is something wrong with them.
 There are two ways they cope with this:
    * If they have a 5 wing, they cope with creating or joining outsider groups on the fringe that critique the mainstream world
-   * if they have a 3 wing, they overcompensate with their shame by seeking out an undeniable level of success so that they can use to shame people below them.
+   * if they have a 3 wing, they overcompensate with their shame by seeking out an undeniable level of success so that they can use it to shame people below them.
 * Less motivated 4s can fantasize about going on talkshows and stuff rather than cultivating relationships with the people they already know.
 * When they are healthy, they are comfotable being the life of the party and warmth.
 ### Sexual